statulo/statulo/README.md

 > [!IMPORTANT]
-> This app is stil in active development.
+> This app is still in active development.
 Do not use in production!